w3c/wot-testing/events/2024.11.Munich/Documentation/Intel/README.md

 curl http://192.168.30.138:5052/v1/audio/transcriptions -F "file=@test.wav" -F "language=en"
 ```
 You can leave off the language tag but it is faster with it (otherwise it has to do language identification first).
-Other langauges may also work, e.g. "de", but I have not tested.
+Other languages may also work, e.g. "de", but I have not tested them.
 It is using the `Systran/faster-whisper-small` model.

 Output is JSON.